tomordonez/learning/python-koans/README.md

 	set1 | set2 # all in set1 and set2
 	set1 & set2 # intersection
 	set1 ^ set2 # all in set1 and set2 but not intersection

+## AboutTriangleProject

+* Create a set with the parameters.
+* Type of triangle is based on the length of the set